NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-06-mfa-and-conditional-access.md

 | Grant controls | Satisfied |
 | Session controls | Not configured |

 **Result:** CA001 applied successfully to the captured evaluation and its grant controls were satisfied.
 This supports the stated MFA policy's successful evaluation for Sarah.
-It does not identify the authentication method, show an MFA prompt, or prove that Sarah completed a new MFA challenge during this particular sign-in.

-The policy summary displays Client apps as “1 included,” while the sign-in evaluation displays the client-app condition as “Not configured.”
-Both are recorded as supplied.
-These screenshots do not establish whether configuration changed between the captures.

 ### CA002 — Correctly not applied to the browser sign-in